3D Animation Is Harder Than 2D: Unveiling 6 Key Factors

 Each frame is meticulously crafted to evoke fluidity

 To generate seamless transitions between actions, animators must craft each frame manually or use digital software.
 This process, called “in-betweening,” requires a good understanding of timing, spacing, and animation principles to make the motion smooth.
 It demands detailed planning and a lot of patience, as even a small mistake can disrupt the flow and make the animation look choppy.
+When comparing animation vs live action, this meticulous frame-by-frame work is unique to animation, as live action relies more on real-time motion capture rather than creating motion from scratch.

 3. Expressiveness